hjha225/cs499s18p09/testing.md

   + Vehicle Info Tab -- WORKS
   + Occupant Infor Tab -- WORKS
 3. Test all buttons on the draw tab and make sure they display the correct left panel <br>
+  + Point Button -- WORKS
+  + Line Button -- WORKS
+  + Polyline Button -- WORKS
+  + Curve Button -- WORKS
+  + Arc Button -- WORKS
+  + Circle Button -- WORKS
+  + Rectangle Button -- WORKS
+  + Fill Button -- WORKS
 4. Test all buttons on the file tab <br>
 5. Test all buttons on the edit tab <br>
+  + These buttons do nothing as expected
 6. Test all buttons in the quick access bar <br>
+  + These buttons do nothing as expected
-7. Test all buttons on the left panel <br>
+7. Test all buttons/ drop downs on the left panel <br>
+  + All exit buttons make the part of the left panel associated with a button disappear as expected
+  + Other buttons do nothing as expected
-8. Test all buttons displayed after selecting from a tab on the right panel <br>
+8. Test all buttons/drop downs displayed after selecting from a tab on the right panel <br>
+  + The first next button advances to the second page of vehicle info/occupant info as expected (More pages will be implemented in the future for the other next button to have functionality)
+  + The previous button on the second page goes to the first page of vehicle info/occupant info as expected
+  + All exit buttons go back to the drawing area as expected

 ## Function Tests: